bnb-chain/greenfield-whitepaper/part3.md

 #### 16.3.1 Create and Edit Validator

-To be a validator, the runner must self-delegate BNB, and then a proposal should be submitted to get votes from the existing validators.
-After the passing of the proposal, a transaction for creating the validator should be submitted.
-The self delegation is required, and the open delegation from other delegators will be also supported.
+To become a validator, the runner must grant the delegate authorization to the gov module account with enough BNB, and then a proposal should be submitted to get votes from the existing validators.
+After the proposal is passed, the self-delegation would be done by the gov module, and the validator would be created automatically.
+The self delegation is required, and open delegation from other delegators will also be supported later.

 The validator creation logic should be changed later to reduce the concern of Cartels.